BahaaMohamed98/TypingGame/README.md

 Welcome to the Typing Game!
 This is a simple typing game written in C++ that allows you to practice your typing skills while having fun.

+## How to Play

+- Start typing the displayed text accurately and quickly.
+- Correct mistakes as you go.
+- Complete the text before time runs out.
+- Press Escape to exit anytime.

 ## Features

-- Start the game and type the displayed text as accurately and quickly as possible.
-- Use the backspace key to correct mistakes.
-- Words are separated by underscores "_" to indicate a whitespace.
-- New lines are displayed as "->" to indicate an enter.
-- Pay attention to punctuation and capitalization.
-- The game ends when you've typed the entire text correctly.
-- Press Escape to stop the game.
+- Color-coded text: Green for correct, red for mistakes.
+- Visual cues: Underscores for spaces, "->" for new lines.
+- Progress bar: Track completion status.
+- Time elapsed: See how long you've been typing.
+- WPM (Words Per Minute): Monitor typing speed.

 ## Getting Started